AP VoteCast: Texas voters sour on state of nation - KVIA

 TRUMP VS BIDEN

-In the race for president, Biden was preferred over Trump among voters under 45 while Trump was preferred among older voters.
+In the race for president, Biden led Trump among voters under 45 but older voters were more likely to support Trump over Biden.

 RACE FOR SENATE

-Both voters without a college degree and college-educated voters were more likely to support Cornyn.
+Both voters without a college degree and college-educated voters were more likely to favor Cornyn.

-Suburban voters modestly preferred Cornyn.
-Cornyn was preferred among voters in small towns and rural areas.
-Hegar was preferred among voters in cities.
+Suburban voters appeared to prefer Cornyn over Hegar.
+Voters in small towns and rural areas were more likely to prefer Cornyn.
+Hegar led Cornyn among voters in cities.

 FACING THE PANDEMIC